-related matters such as taxation, banking and superannuation affairs, membership of a trade union, and terms and conditions of employment.
+This exemption is the "employee records" exemption.
+Specifically, the Privacy Act does not apply to an act or practice of a private sector entity directly in relation to an employee record related to a current or former employment relationship.
+An employee record is defined as a record of personal information relating to the employment of the relevant employee and includes, for example, health information and personal information regarding employmentrelated matters such as taxation, banking and superannuation affairs, membership of a trade union, and terms and conditions of employment.
 Any acts or practices of an entity that is or was the employer of an individual are not subject to the Privacy Act if the act or practice is directly related to the existing or former employment relationship and that individual's employment record.

 This exemption is limited.
 It may be the case that it applies only to the use of the employee records, not the original collection of the personal information.
 This was the approach taken in Jeremy Lee v Superior Wood Pty Ltd [2019] FWCFB 2946.
 In that case, Mr Lee was dismissed because he would not agree to the collection of a scan of his fingerprint to enable the use of his employer's newly introduced fingerprint scanner to confirm his attendance at his workplace.
-The Fair Work Commission held that the employee records exception did not apply to exempt the collection of Mr Lee's fingerprint scan from the scope of the Privacy Act as that exception applied only in relation to records that were in existence.
-This was only a Fair Work Commission decision, and may not be followed in by the Federal Court, given that the exemption is stated to apply to any "act" or "practice", which would seem broad enough to encompass the initial creation of an employee record.
-Nonetheless this decision demonstrates a narrow interpretation of the employee records exception.
+The Fair Work Commission held that the employee records exception did not apply to exempt the collection of Mr Lee's fingerprint scan from the scope of the Privacy Act as that exemption applied only in relation to records that were in existence.